daltonks/ProcessPal/README.md

         "Port": 7161,
         "ProcessGroups":
         {
-            "RunTwoTestScripts": [
+            "RunTwoExampleScripts": [
                 {
                     "FileName": "powershell.exe",
-                    "Args": "-File test1.ps1",
+                    "Args": "-File example1.ps1",
                     "RestartOnExit": true
                 },
                 {
                     "FileName": "powershell.exe",
-                    "Args": "-File test2.ps1",
+                    "Args": "-File example2.ps1",
                     "RestartOnExit": true
                 }
             ]
         }
     }
    ```

-3. For Windows, run `ProcessPal.exe` in a terminal to see the CLI options.
+3. In a terminal, run the ProcessPal executable to see the CLI options.

-   For Mac, run `ProcessPal` in a terminal to see the CLI options.

-   Windows PowerShell example: `./ProcessPal.exe toggle -n RunTwoTestScripts`
+   On Windows, this is `ProcessPal.exe`.

+   On Mac, this is `ProcessPal`.

+## PowerShell example

+Toggle the server on/off:

+`./ProcessPal.exe toggle-server`

+Toggle a process group on/off:

+`./ProcessPal.exe toggle-group --name RunTwoExampleScripts`